n8kowald/powerpi/README.md

 ```

 # Configure
-- Replace RECIPIENTS="user@gmail.com" with your email address
+- Replace ```RECIPIENTS="user@gmail.com"``` with your email address in ~/powerpi/powerpi.sh
-- Play with the settings passed to 'raspistill'.
+- Play with the settings passed to 'raspistill' to get the best photo quality

 # Create the cronjob
 Edit your crontab by typing ```crontab -e``` and paste the following command